Hierarchical temporal memory: Neural networks

 Like any system that models details of the neocortex, HTM can be viewed as an artificial neural network.
 The tree-shaped hierarchy commonly used in HTMs resembles the usual topology of traditional neural networks.
 HTMs attempt to model cortical columns (80 to 100 neurons) and their interactions with fewer HTM "neurons".
 The goal of current HTMs is to capture as much of the functions of neurons and the network (as they are currently understood) within the capability of typical computers and in areas that can be made readily useful such as image processing.
 For example, feedback from higher levels and motor control is not attempted because it is not yet understood how to incorporate them and binary instead of variable synapses are used because they were determined to be sufficient in the current HTM capabilities.

 LAMINART and similar neural networks researched by Stephen Grossberg attempt to model both the infrastructure of the cortex and the behavior of neurons in a temporal framework to explain neurophysiological and psychophysical data.
 However, these networks are, at present, too complex for realistic application.

 HTM is also related to work by Tomaso Poggio, including an approach for modeling the ventral stream of the visual cortex known as HMAX.
 Similarities of HTM to various AI ideas are described in the December 2005 issue of the Artificial Intelligence journal.

 Neocognitron

-Neocognitron, a hierarchical multilayered neural network proposed by Professor Kunihiko Fukushima in 1987, is one of the first Deep Learning Neural Networks models.
+Neocognitron, a hierarchical multilayered neural network proposed by Professor Kunihiko Fukushima in 1987, is one of the first deep learning neural network models.

-NuPIC platform and development tools

-The Numenta Platform for Intelligent Computing (NuPIC) is one of several available HTM implementations.
-Some are provided by Numenta, while some are developed and maintained by the HTM open source community.

-NuPIC includes implementations of Spatial Pooling and Temporal Memory in both C++ and Python.
-It also includes 3 APIs.
-Users can construct HTM systems using direct implementations of the algorithms, or construct a Network using the Network API, which is a flexible framework for constructing complicated associations between different Layers of cortex.

-NuPIC 1.0 was released in July 2017, after which the codebase was put into maintenance mode.
-Current research continues in Numenta research codebases.

-Applications

-The following commercial applications are available using NuPIC: